gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 The AvantHybrid plugin synchronizes data exported from a source database with hybrid items in the Digital Archive.
 It can work with data from any source as long as the data can be exported into a CSV file that meets the AvantHybrid requirements.
-Though this documentation uses PastPerfect as an example of a source database, the AvantHybrid has not specific knowledge of PastPerfect or the form of its data.

 ## Remote request